SchoolOfCode/mealthings/backend_mh/README.md

 * deal with Errors, try / catch, and redirects
 * Make logout screen remove JWT

+///////// Breaking for the day ///////// - Getting a bug on load, can't find "app".
+Not sure what screen though.
+Probably a function that I've renamed in one of Joshe's screens.
 // Change GetRecipes calls
 // Put recipes into state
 // Get recipes out of state where required